alinsjs/docs/guide/class.md

 ## 1. Use strings

-When using strings as class attribute values, there is not much difference in removing ordinary attribute values:
+When using a string as the class attribute value, it is not much different from the normal attribute value:

 <CodeBox/>